 - How can I determine if my vehicle can tow (or be towed) by U-Haul equipment?

-- How much weight is allowed in a U-Haul trailer?
+- How much weight can my U-Haul trailer carry?

 - How do I find my hitch system rating?